laravel-enso/enso/README.md

 - since requests are supposed to be ajax, JSON responses are given back

 ### Usage Notes
-Please note that because we want to keep the compiled size down, throughout the enso ecosystem, icons are imported selectively.
+Please note that because we want to keep the compiled size down, throughout the Enso ecosystem, icons are imported selectively.

 What this means for you is that the necessary icons should be imported inside your components/pages.